 In addition to attending the board meetings, each board member is expected to serve on one or more committees and/or strategic teams who meet by conference call periodically, most often, but not always, during daytime hours.
 The committees and teams are very active; some meet monthly, others, such as the convention committee, meet more often.
 Our strategic plan is very dynamic and is being actualized.
-In our face-to-face meetings we devote a 4-6-hour block of time to strategic planning.
+In our face-to-face meetings, we devote a block of time to strategic planning.
 During the times the Board of Directors does not meet face-to-face, the Executive Committee (eight persons) meets monthly by conference call with the Executive Director.

 The terms are three years and individuals can serve three consecutive terms (total of nine years), though our self-advocate board members serve only one 3-year term.
 Board members are elected by the membership annually at the general membership meeting, which occurs during the convention.
 Board members then elect the officers for the ensuing year.
-Officers serve one year terms, up to a total of 3 years in any office.
+Officers serve one-year terms, up to a total of 3 years in any office.

 Other expectations of board members are that each person makes an annual gift to the NDSC according to family means.
 It is especially critical that a non-profit be able to state to its membership and potential corporate funders or foundations that 100% of the Board supports the organization financially; any amount of money will satisfy this requirement.
-In addition, each Board member pays the registration fee to attend our annual convention.

 Summary of Expectations:

-- Attend two Board meetings annually, one of which is just before the convention and one in the mid-winter
+- Attend two board meetings annually, one of which is just before the convention and one in the mid-winter

 - Support the NDSC financially, so we have 100% financial support from the Board (size of gift is not important)